Kluvens/Microeconomics/Terminologies.md

 The total surplus under the tariff will be lower relative to free trade.

+The tariff will have no effect on the market if the world price is higher than the domestic price.

 ## Deadweight Loss
 It is a cost to society created by market inefficiently, which occurs when supply and demand are out of equilibrium.